pashov/audits/solo/Azuro-security-review.md

 ```

 In Solidity the `&` operator will be executed before `==` but this might not always be clear and might be different in other languages.
 I suggest adding braces around `userRoles[account] & roleBit` to clarify operator precedence.

-Both `Access::grantRole` and `LP::_addLiquidity` use ERC721's `_mint` method, which is missing the check if the account to mint the NFT to is a smart contract that can handle ERC721 tokens.
-The `_safeMint` method does exactly this, so prefer using it over `_mint` but always add a `nonReentrant` modifier, since calls to `_safeMint` can reenter.

 # [I-02] The `stopCondition` method can start a condition as well as stopping